mistaka0s/talks-versioning-for-free-with-git/markdown.md

 ???
 Opportunity to talk and share

-Something I picked up 5-6 years back, but want to share as I still don't see it being adopted.
+Something I picked up 5-6 years back, but want to share as I still don't see it being used and want to increase it's adoption.

 ---
 layout:false
 class: center, middle, inverse